WashU-ACM/acm-website/README.md

 ## First things

-To get started with a developement server running on your localhost, use:
+To get started with a development server running on your localhost, use:
     php -S localhost:8000 -t public from the root of your project directory.